IBM-Cloud/todo-apps/java/README.md

 Deploy using cf cli

-    cf push YOUR-APP-NAME -p target/bluemix-todo-app.war -b java_buildpack cf create-service cloudantNoSQLDB Shared YOUR-SERVICE-NAME
+    cf push YOUR-APP-NAME -p target/bluemix-todo-app.war -b java_buildpack
-    cf bind-service YOUR-APP-NAME YOUR-SERVICE-NAME
-    cf restage YOUR-APP-NAME

 In a couple of minutes, your application should be deployed to CHOOSE-A-NAME.mybluemix.net.
 However the ToDos will be stored in memory, and therefore will be lost if the application restarts, is updated or scaled.
-To create a cloudant
+To create a cloudant database, bind it to your app and then restage it:

+    cf create-service cloudantNoSQLDB Shared todo-couch-db
+    cf bind-service YOUR-APP-NAME todo-couch-db
+    cf restage YOUR-APP-NAME

 ###
 Deploy using maven
-We use the [Cloud Foundry Maven Plugin](https://github.com/cloudfoundry/cf-java-client/tree/master/cloudfoundry-maven-plugin) to deploy the app to BlueMix.
-Before using Maven to deploy the app you just need to do a small amount of configuration so Maven knows your BlueMix credentials.
+We use the [Cloud Foundry Maven Plugin](https://github.com/cloudfoundry/cf-java-client/tree/master/cloudfoundry-maven-plugin) to deploy the app to Bluemix.
+Before using Maven to deploy the app you just need to do a small amount of configuration so Maven knows your Bluemix credentials.
 To do this open the settings.xml file in ~/.m2.
 Within the servers element add the code below inserting your credentials.